d4n3sh/thedaneshproject/content/posts/2016-05-31-anjuta-overwriting-nautilus.md

   - 4872172557

 ---
 For some reason Anjuta decided to overwrite Nautilus for all file operations on my Arch Linux box.
-Every time I&#8217;d try to open a file or folder Anjuta would pop up instead.
+Every time I'd try to open a file or folder Anjuta would pop up instead.

 Fortunately, the fix is easy, just run the command shown below.
 This will default file operations back to Nautilus.